bketelsen/distributed/README.md

 Test this by running `hello`.

 There is an `environment.sh` file in the root of the course directory that will setup your GOPATH for the current terminal session if you type:

 	source ./environment.sh

 You will need to do this each time you create a new shell.
 Alternatively, you can use `direnv`, a useful utility that will read and source the contents of an `.envrc` file each time you enter a directory.

 ## DIRENV Setup

 These training materials are expected to be a standalone GOPATH.
 You can make your life easy by installing `direnv`.  `direnv` must be located somewhere in your $PATH to work.
 My suggestion is to add the `bin` directory of your $GOPATH to your path if you haven't already.

-For bash, modify ~/.bashrc so that $GOPATH/bin is in your binary search path:
+For bash, modify ~/.bashrc (or .bash_profile on Mac) so that $GOPATH/bin is in your binary search path:

 	export PATH=$GOPATH/bin:$PATH